centau/vide/docs/tut/crash-course/8-cleanup.md

-On a related note: the reason why `mount()` is used to create your app, is so that any top-level components that need to be cleaned up, can be cleaned up when the app is later unmounted, since `mount()` runs in a reactive-scope to track `cleanup()` calls.
+On a related note: the reason why `mount()` is used to create your app, is so that any top-level components that need to be cleaned up, can be cleaned up when the app is later unmounted, since `mount()` runs in a reactive scope to track `cleanup()` calls.
 Vide's entire reactive system is independent from the life-time of instances; instances are just a side-effect of the reactive system.